nikitavoloboev/data/productivity/flow/Rules.md

 ## Git
 - Always initialise new projects with Git.
-- Do atomic commits and write proper appropriate commit messages.
+- Do atomic commits and write [proper appropriate commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+- Start commits uppercased and prefix them with an action (Add/Remove/Fix/Update).
 - Don't use emojis in commit messages.
-Aside from ✨ commit in [Knowledge](https://github.com/nikitavoloboev/knowledge) repo.
-	- Everything else, add explicit, ideally atomic commit messages.

 ## Code
 - Comment over my code (be mindful of not repeating things, sometimes code speaks for itself).